Skip to main content

 After successfully installing the package, the next step is to initialize SingleFactorAuth in your Android app.
 This sets up the necessary configurations using Web3Auth network and prepares the SDK.
 Learn more about SingleFactorAuth Initialization.

-singleFactorAuth = SingleFactorAuth(singleFactorAuthArgs)
+val singleFactorAuth = SingleFactorAuth(sfaParams)

 Session Management

 To check whether the user is authenticated, you can use the initialize method.
-For a user already authenticated, the result would be a non-nullable TorusKey.
+For a user already authenticated, the result would be a non-nullable SFAKey.
 You can navigate to different views based on the result.

 Authentication